On the business of Design: Design is a job

 The lightness of Purity

 Purity by Jonathan Franzen is the third book I recently read that is dominated by the totalitarian overcast.
-In this case the dictatorship is the DDR, East Germany during the times of the iron curtain.
+In this case, the dictatorship is the DDR, East Germany, during the Iron Curtain era.

 All The Light disappears in a fountain of earth